mihirchronicles/mihirchronicles.github.io/content/notes/on-values.md

 - **Everything worthwhile takes a long-time.** Don't give-up too easily.
 - **Choose to do things magnify your spirit.**
 - **Choose joy over fear.
 Choose joy over anger.
 Choose joy over animosity.
 Choose joy above everything else.**
+- **Always check the y-axis.** Don't generalize reality based on y-axis because scale can be compressed or expanded based on author's incentives or biases.
+Disproportionate scale creates unwanted fear portrayed by media.
+Always question the data before you buy into any narrative.